-You can help by controlling the amount of salt (sodium chloride) used in your water softener.
-In this way, the advantages of softened water, such as the need for less soap and detergent for cleaning, and less energy for heating, can be achieved while minimizing the negative effects of salt in the avergrapment.
+ou can help by controlling the mount of salt (sodium chloride) used by our water softener.
+In this way, he advantages of softened water, uch as the need for less soap and etergent for cleaning, and less nergy for heating, can be achieved hile minimizing the negative effects f salt in the environment.